Automotive industry in Thailand: Pickup trucks

 The pickup truck segment had been a traditionally strong market in Thailand due to the low excise tax imposed by the government compared to passenger cars.
 Currently, the excise tax for pickup trucks could be as low as 3 percent, depending on the emissions output and body style.
 As the result, most automakers including Toyota, Isuzu, Mitsubishi, Ford, Nissan, Mazda and Chevrolet manufactured pickup trucks for domestic sales and exports to most regions around the world.

 Automobiles currently manufactured in Thailand

-The Toyota Hilux is one of the best-selling vehicle in Thailand.
+The Toyota Hilux is one of the best-selling vehicles in Thailand.